Sempai-07/Sempai-07/README.md

 # Hello there! 👋
 My name is Sempai, and I am a beginning web developer who is currently learning JavaScript, NodeJS, and TypeScript.
-My current focus is on developing packages and improving my coding skills.
+Improving my coding skills.

 # Skills
 - Languages: `JavaScript`